Reviewin/Reviewin/README.md

 notations (half done)

-Web Client ( currently working on it)
+Web App with flet (currently working on it)